chinamike65/hugo-tuolesi/content/book2/book2en.md

 Everything is purified and eliminated, and the deity enters into my body, speech, and mind.

-After the visualization, I have to repent: Because I don't know the precepts, I don't know what evil karma is, I have done many wrong things, broken my vows, and broke the precepts.
+After the visualization, I have to repent:

+Because I don't know the precepts, I don't know what evil karma is, I have done many wrong things, broken my vows, and broke the precepts.

 When the three precepts are broken, the precepts of not liberation, the precepts of bodhisattvas, and the precepts of tantra are all broken.

 Please Guru Three Treasures save me!
-I want to take refuge in the deity Satan Vajrasattva (that is, Vajrasattva), and I want to take refuge in the guru, the Three Jewels!
+I want to take refuge in the deity Vajrasattva (that is, Vajrasattva), and I want to take refuge in the guru, the Three Jewels!
 I have done a lot of wrong things in the past and I have to repent.

 Repent like that.

-Then Vajrasattva said: A good man (if it is a woman, it can be said to be a good woman or a good woman), violates the vows and sins, and everything is eliminated.
+Then Vajrasattva said:

+A good man (if it is a woman, it can be said to be a good woman or a good woman), violates the vows and sins, and everything is eliminated.

 All guilt is removed.